Inhibition of spread of typical bipartite and genuine multiparty entanglement in response to disorder: Response of bipartite and tripartite entanglement to disorder

+The mean and the standard deviation provide important information about the relative frequency distribution of random states as a function of concurrence.
+The mean and standard deviation are respectively the first raw moment and the second central moment of a distribution.
+There are of course higher moments that can be analyzed to gather further information about the distribution under consideration.
+To investigate the distribution further we employ two higher order central moments scaled by the standard deviation, viz. skewness (s) and kurtosis (k).
+We find that the plots in the ordered cases are left skewed, and after inclusion of disorder, the left-skewness {{increases}} slightly in all the three cases of disorder considered.
+The kurtosis increases when the disorders are introduced from the Gaussian, uniform and Cauchy-Lorentz distributions, indicating an increase of outliers.
+The values of skewness and kurtosis for the frequency distributions are mentioned in the caption of Fig.~\ref{f1}.

-So we find that altering the distribution of disorder does not alter the fact that the quenched disorder results in an inhibition of spread of the entanglement distribution.
-In fact, moving over to the Cauchy-Lorentz case makes the inhibition significantly more pronounced.
+So we find that altering the distribution of disorder does not alter the fact that the disorder results in an inhibition of spread of the entanglement distribution.
+In fact, moving over to the Cauchy-Lorentz case makes the inhibition a bit more pronounced.